piotrkosytorz/software-architecture/Series1.md

 \[1\] I. Heitlager, T. Kuipers, and J. Visser.
 A Practical Model for Measuring Maintainability. *In Quality of Information and Communications Technology*, 2007.
 QUATIC 2007.
 6th International Conference on the, pages 30–39, Sept 2007.

 \[2\] Jurgen J. Vinju and Michael W. Godfrey.
 What Does Control Flow Really Look Like?
 Eyeballing the Cyclomatic Complexity Metric.
 International Working

+\[3\] Alves, T.L., Correia, J.P., and Visser, J. (2011).
+Benchmark-based aggregation of metrics to ratings.
+In Proceedings - Joint Conference of the 21st International Workshop on Software Measurement, IWSM 2011 and the 6th International Conference on Software Process and Product Measurement, MENSURA 2011, pp. 20–29.